We’re one big family.

 KC is a very talented artist and in her personal time, she loves to draw and paint.
 She has drawn many of her patients’ portraits as gifts to their owners.
 Her work is just beautiful with every such detail.
-Her own rescued dog, Rizzo and cat Khalee also keep her busy!
+Her own rescued dog, Rizzo also keeps her busy!
 KC enjoys spending some relaxation time with friends, enjoying the pool, beach as well as road trips.

 Veterinary Nurse Assistant

 Jessica (Jess) is a native to Florida originally from Fort Lauderdale.
-She originally joined Cancer Veterinary Centers as a Client Service Representative then moved into working as a Veterinary Nurse Assistant where she assists our Veterinary Oncologists as well as our Medical Oncology Nurses with the day-to-day care of patients.
+Her role at Cancer Veterinary Centers is an Oncology Nurse Assistant where she assists our Veterinary Oncologists as well as our Medical Oncology Nurses with the day-to-day care of patients.
+Jess is currently studying for her Certification as a Certified Veterinary Technician.
 Her care for our patients and willingness to assist our medical team is appreciated in all departments of Cancer Veterinary Centers.

 In her personal time, Jess is very busy with her 2 sons and the various pets they have; 3 dogs, 3 cats, 3 tortoises, 2 snakes, a bearded dragon and 2 turtles.
 Jess will tell you that in her free time she enjoys tie with her boys, cleaning and taking her children from one sports practice to another!